IBM/ibm-block-csi-operator/README.md

 ### Install the operator

-> **Note**: You can install the operator via OperatorHub in OpenShift web console directly.
+> **Note**: The operator can be installed directly from the RedHat OpenShift web console, through the OperatorHub.

 1. Download the manifest from GitHub.
 ```bash